morungos/morungos.github.io/_posts/2015-11-16-maven-release-plugin.md

 layout: post
 title: Using the maven-release-plugin
 author: Stuart
+tagline: |-
+  A few challenges getting release processes to work with Apache Maven
 ---

 I've been working on packaging some of the reusable components I work with, so